JunyiYe/DySTAGE/README.md

 During training, the best model along with predictions and labels will be saved to the `result` directory.

 ## Citation
-If you use this code for your research, please kindly cite our paper:
+If you find this project is helpful to your research, please consider to cite our paper:
 ```
 @inproceedings{gu2024dystage,
   title={DySTAGE: Dynamic Graph Representation Learning for Asset Pricing via Spatio-Temporal Attention and Graph Encodings},